NancyBabich/SimpleWeatherApp/README.md

 `npm install`</br></br>
 and </br></br>
 `npm run start`</br></br>

-The page will be displayed under localhost:3000.
+The app will be available under localhost:3000.